-If any employee feels they have been harassed in any manner, it should be reported immediately to the Title IX Coordinator or the Vice President of Human Resources.
-All complaints will be investigated, in cooperation with the employee appointed to coordinate the College's compliance efforts.
+If any employee feels they have been harassed in any manner, it should be reported immediately to the Title IX Coordinator.
+All complaints will be investigated in accordance with law school policy as stated above.

-Any employee who believes that the action or words of anyone constitutes harassment in any form has a responsibility to report it as soon as possible to his or her supervisor, the Title IX Coordinator, the Vice President of Human Resources.
-The College will make every attempt to keep the information provided in the complaint and investigation process confidential to the fullest extent possible.
+Any employee who believes that the action or words of anyone constitutes harassment in any form has a responsibility to report it as soon as possible to his or her supervisor, the Title IX Coordinator, or the Senior Director, Human Resources.
+The law school will make every attempt to keep the information provided in the complaint and investigation process confidential to the fullest extent possible.

-Any supervisor or manager who becomes aware of possible sexual or other unlawful harassment must promptly advise the Vice President of Human Resources or an Associate Dean who will handle the matter in a timely manner.
+Any supervisor or manager who becomes aware of possible sexual or other unlawful harassment must promptly advise the Title IX Coordinator or Senior Director, Human Resources or an Associate Dean who will handle the matter in a timely manner.